Naman-ntc/Art-Gallery-Problem/README.md

 # Art-Gallery-Problem
-This is a project done for CS152 course under Proffesor Amitabha Sanyal.
 A complete UI + backend program to find approximate solutions to the Art Gallery Problem

+### Problem Desciption
-Art Gallery Problem : Given the layout (map) of an art gallery what is the minimum number of stationary guards (CC TV cameras) needed to guard every point in the art gallery
+Art Gallery Problem :
+Given the layout (map) of an art gallery what is the minimum number of stationary guards (CC TV cameras) needed to guard every point in the art gallery

-So to begin and explore art gallery theorom and it's algorithm => you need to install DrRacket IDE.
-=> open begin.rkt, make necessary changes at line 31 of code (It is the location of picture, change it to location of image present along with this folder) and there you go.
-Enter number of sides of Polygon and there you go, give input of polygon as points in CLOCKWISE order to obtain triangulation of polygon and minimum number of cameras.

 For more about Art Gallery Problem : https://en.wikipedia.org/wiki/Art_gallery_problem
 Also i have included the books we used for searching the algorithms to solve the problem.

+### Guide for running
+So to begin and explore art gallery theorom and it's algorithm

+* Install the DrRacket IDE.

+* Open the file begin.rkt.
+Run the program, enter number of sides of Polygon, give input of polygon using a plotting window as points in CLOCKWISE order to obtain triangulations of polygon and you'll get in return the minimum number of cameras along with their location.

 Here are screenshots of our program working